ericproffitt/TopicModelsVB.jl/README.md

 ```
  ●●● User 1741
 1. Sets for Mathematics
-2. On Understanding Types, Data Abstraction, and Polymorphism
+2. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
-3. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
+3. On Understanding Types, Data Abstraction, and Polymorphism
-4. Types and programming languages
+4. Views: a way for pattern matching to cohabit with data abstraction
-5. Haskell's overlooked object system
+5. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
-6. Obol: integrating language and meaning in bio-ontologies
+6. Functional pearl: implicit configurations--or, type classes reflect the values of types
-7. The Definition of Standard ML - Revised
+7. Semantic Structures
-8. Advanced Topics in Types and Programming Languages
+8. Haskell's overlooked object system
-9. Principles of programming with complex objects and collection types
+9. Discriminative Reranking for Natural Language Parsing
-10. Why Dependent Types Matter
+10. Discrimination of non-native consonant contrasts varying in perceptual assimilation to the listener's native phonological system.
-11. Functional programming with bananas, lenses, envelopes and barbed wire
+11. Dynamic optimization for functional reactive programming using generalized algebraic data types
-12. Featherweight Java: A Minimal Core Calculus for Java and GJ
+12. Language identification in the limit
-13. On the expressive power of programming languages
+13. Modern {C}ompiler {I}mplementation in {J}ava
-14. Modern {C}ompiler {I}mplementation in {J}ava
+14. Contracts for higher-order functions
-15. Functional pearl: implicit configurations--or, type classes reflect the values of types
+15. The faculty of language: what's special about it?
-16. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
+16. The motor theory of speech perception revised
-17. Foundations for structured programming with GADTs
+17. Visual Programming
-18. Universal coalgebra: a theory of systems
+18. Functional programming with bananas, lenses, envelopes and barbed wire
-19. Dependent Types in Practical Programming
+19. Why Dependent Types Matter
-20. The essence of compiling with continuations
+20. Featherweight Java: A Minimal Core Calculus for Java and GJ
-21. Categories for the Working Mathematician (Graduate Texts in Mathematics)
+21. The dual of substitution is redecoration
-22. A {S}yntactic {T}heory of {D}ynamic {B}inding
+22. Dynamic Logic
-23. The ontology of biological sequences.
+23. On the expressive power of programming languages
-24. Additional gene ontology structure for improved biological reasoning.
+24. Principles of programming with complex objects and collection types
-25. Domain specific embedded compilers
+25. Dependent Types in Practical Programming
-26. Abstract interpretation: a unified lattice model for static analysis of programs by construction or approximation of fixpoints
+26. The Zipper
-27. Type Classes with Functional Dependencies
+27. Restrictions on biological adaptation in language evolution.
-28. A Tutorial on (Co)Algebras and (Co)Induction
+28. The essence of compiling with continuations
-29. Languages of the Future
+29. Recursive syntactic pattern learning by songbirds
-30. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
+30. The effects of common ground and perspective on domains of referential interpretation
-31. Categories for the Working Mathematician
+31. A {S}yntactic {T}heory of {D}ynamic {B}inding
-32. Types, abstraction and parametric polymorphism
+32. Parsing expression grammars: a recognition-based syntactic foundation
-33. The categorical abstract machine
+33. Packrat Parsing: Simple, Powerful, Lazy, Linear Time
-34. Monadic Parsing in Haskell
+34. Foundations for structured programming with GADTs
-35. A relation based measure of semantic similarity for Gene Ontology annotations
+35. Type Classes with Functional Dependencies
-36. Representing Control: A study of the CPS transformation
+36. Attention, Intentions, and the Structure of Discourse
-37. The design and implementation of typed scheme
+37. The TRACE model of speech perception.
-38. Cloning-based context-sensitive pointer alias analysis using binary decision diagrams
+38. Types and programming languages
-39. Monadic Parser Combinators
+39. Adaptive Functional Programming
-40. Lectures on the Curry-Howard isomorphism
+40. Neuromimetic Semantics
-41. The {Calculus of Constructions}
+41. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
-42. Dynamic optimization for functional reactive programming using generalized algebraic data types
+42. The Java Memory Model
-43. Fast and Loose Reasoning Is Morally Correct
+43. Types, abstraction and parametric polymorphism
-44. Scrap your boilerplate: a practical design pattern for generic programming
+44. Learning, Bottlenecks and the Evolution of Recursive Syntax
-45. Ownership types for safe programming: preventing data races and deadlocks
+45. Recognizing spoken words: the neighborhood activation model.
-46. Parsing expression grammars: a recognition-based syntactic foundation
+46. The categorical abstract machine
-47. Finger trees: a simple general-purpose data structure
+47. Monadic Parsing in Haskell
-48. Adaptive Functional Programming
+48. The neurology of syntax: Language use without Broca's area
-49. Definitional interpreters for higher-order programming languages
+49. A machine-oriented logic based on the resolution principle
-50. A new notation for arrows
+50. The evolution of language
 ```

 For the CTPF models, you may access the raw topic distributions by computing,